opportunity-zh/wordpress-intro/README.md

 ## Use with Docker
 To use WordPress with Docker.
 You need to have installed **Docker** and **Compose**

-1. Check if **docker compose** is installed
+1. Check if **docker compose** is installed.
+Copy this in your terminal.
 ```bash
 docker compose version
 ```
-2. Create Directory calles wordpress and navigate in it
+2. Create Directory called wordpress and navigate into it
 ```bash
 mkdir wordpress
 cd wordpress